StreetCipher/Empire/README.md

-# Agora
+# Empire

-> A simple Vue.js marketplace app built for the decentralized web.
+> A simple marketplace app built for the decentralized web.

 ## Build Setup